AndoniSanguesa/autocycle/README.md

 # Instaling `autocycle` ROS Package on Ubuntu Focal 20.04 #

-Note: As of 20/27/2020, ROS does not support Ubuntu Grooby 20.1.
+Note: As of 20/27/2020, ROS does not support Ubuntu Groovy 20.1.
 You must install Ubuntu Focal 20.04 or earlier to install ROS succesfully.

 ## 1. Install ROS and Create Catkin Workspace##